ShubhamTatvamasi/csvserver/README.md

     docker pull prom/prometheus:v2.22.0
     ```
   - Clone this repository to your machine. (**Don't fork it**).
+    - `git clone --single-branch --branch update-assignment https://github.com/infracloudio/csvserver.git`
+  - Use `bash` shell for all the operations, other shells like ksh, fish etc might cause unknown issues.
-  - Create a new private repository on GitHub.
+  - Create a new **private** repository on GitHub.
   - `cd` into the `solution` directory, and perform all the steps from that directory.

 > **NOTE**: If you have a Windows machine, you can try to do this assignment on [WSL-2](https://docs.docker.com/docker-for-windows/wsl/) or use https://labs.play-with-docker.com or install GNU/Linux (i.e. Ubuntu) in a virtual machine.

+### Please note
-> **NOTE**: Any step from the assignment do **not** require you to modify the container image / build your own container image at all.
+  - Any step from the assignment does **not** require you to modify the container image, or build your own container image at all.

-> **REMEMBER**: Make sure all the files you create have the exact names as given.
+  - Make sure all the files you create have the exact same names as given.
+  - Don't commit all of your work as a single commit, commit it as you finish each part, so we can see the work as you built it up.
+  - The solution should work on a different machine, which has `docker` and `docker-compose`, without any modifications.
+  - Reading this document carefully is the key to solve this assignment.
+  - If you need more time or are stuck at some point, don't hesitate to reach out to us.

 ## Part I
   1. Run the container image `infracloudio/csvserver:latest` in background and check if it's running.